matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 committed changes to the `Specification repository
 <https://github.com/matrix-org/matrix-doc>`_.

-Meet the `members of the core team
+Meet the `members of the Core Team
 <https://github.com/orgs/matrix-org/teams/spec-core-team/members>`_, a group of
 individuals tasked with ensuring the spec process is as smooth and painless as possible.
-Members of the core team will do their best to participate in discussion, summarise when things become long-winded, and generally try to act towards the benefit of everyone.
+Members of the Core Team will do their best to participate in discussion, summarise when things become long-winded, and generally try to act towards the benefit of everyone.
 As a majority, team members have the ability to change the state of a proposal, and individually have the final say in